Physics vs. Learned Priors: Rethinking Camera and Algorithm Design for Task-Specific Imaging: Discussion

 \section{Discussion}

 Camera design has typically been rooted in the physics of light transport, but there has been progress recently towards combining physics-based design with \emph{data-driven} design.
 We claim that both are essential tools for task-specific camera design.
 Simultaneously, modern computer vision, which typically relies on data-driven deep learning, has begun to incorporate physics into deep learning methods.
-We propose a toolkit that classifies state-of-art methods based on their use of physics and data/learned priors.
+We propose a framework that classifies state-of-art methods based on their use of physics and data/learned priors.
 We also identify five key ingredients for end-to-end design, and show how challenges in these five areas can be addressed.
+In the future, systems may intelligently choose both which types of imagers to use and how to configure them, as shown in Fig. \ref{fig:future_e2e}.
 We envision a modular end-to-end pipeline to drive non-intuitive camera design that employs principles from computational imaging, physics-based computer vision, and optics.

 \ifpeerreview \else

 \fi